NickSchenck/robot-gladiators/README.md

   ## Tests
   N/A
   ## Usage
   Run the index.html file in a browser of your choice.
 Alternately you can visit this link: https://nickschenck.github.io/robot-gladiators/
   ## Contributing
   N/A
   ## License
-  ### This app is licensed under the [N/A](This app has no license.) license.
+  ### This app has no applicable license.
   ## Questions
   * GitHub: [NickSchenck](https://github.com/NickSchenck)
   * Email: